ArlatPS/notesPS/algorithms.md

 ### Insertion Sort

 - takes unsorted (smaller than the one before) and inserts in the right place (lower in the array)
-- great for mostly sorted lists that nedd a couple changes - best case O(n)
+- great for mostly sorted lists that need a couple changes - best case O(n)
 - overall O(n2)
 - spatial O(1)
 - can be stable